lapps-askme/askme-light/docs/elastic-notes.md

 elasticsearch@365510585b92:~$ bin/elasticsearch-setup-passwords auto
 ```

 Randomly generated passwords, including for the elastic user, will be printed to the terminal.
+Make note of them and save them, otherwise you cannot work as the elastic user if needed.

-Under the hood this uses a bootstrapped password for the elastic user, you should only use this once at initial setup and when you run the command again it will fail, see [https://www.elastic.co/guide/en/elasticsearch/reference/7.17/setup-passwords.html](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/setup-passwords.html).
+Under the hood this uses a bootstrapped password for the elastic user, you should only use this once at initial setup and when you run the command again it will fail, see [setup-passwords.html](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/setup-passwords.html) in the reference of version 7.17.
 Also note that you need to run this after ElasticSearch was started for the first time, since it needs access to a keystore which is not generated until ElasticSearch is first started.

 Now you can connect: